erroronline1/caro/readme.md

 Sample response
 ```
-{"body":[{"type":"links","description":"Open the link, save or print the record summary.
+{"render":[{"type":"links","description":"Open the link, save or print the record summary.
 On exporting sensitive data you are responsible for their safety.","content":{"Record summary":{"href":".\/fileserver\/tmp\/testpatient2_202406132022.pdf"}}}]}
 ```

 [Content](#content)